mrsquig/curling_timer/README.md

 python api.py
 ```

 The server will start with Waitress if installed, or the Flask development server otherwise.
+A simple web utility is provided at the root of the server for controling the configuration of the timer.
 The host to bind to can be specified with the `--host` flag, and the port with the `--port` flag.
 The defaults are `0.0.0.0` and `5000`.
 The value of `0.0.0.0` for the host IP allows any device on the network to communicate with the server.

 The following API routes are supported: